uee-life/uee-life-api/README.md

 # UEE.life API
-The primary API for UEE.life
+The primary API for UEE.life!